 AmeriCorp offers a stipend of $7,400 and a contribution of $4,725 to be used towards your student loans if you serve for 12 months.

 PeaceCorp volunteers participate for two years and may apply for deferment of Stafford, Perkins, and Consolidation loans.
 You could also receive partial cancellation of 15 percent for each year of service (up to 70 percent) for the Perkins loans.

 Volunteers in Service to America receive $4,725 for their student loans for 1,700 hours worth of service.

 Other forgiveness programs are provided for teachers, nurses, attorneys, military personnel, and other individuals employed in public service roles.

-The most important thing you can do when it comes to tackling your student loans debt is becoming educated on your repayment options.
+The most important thing you can do when it comes to tackling your student loan debt is becoming educated on your repayment options.
 You need to know how much you owe, how long it will take you to get out of debt, and how much it will cost.
 Consider all implications before making decisions on how to proceed with paying off your student loans.
 The decision you make has the potential to be the most expensive financial decision you make or the smartest financial decision you make.
 Don’t be overwhelmed with the process.
 Just know the facts and do your homework.
 Once you’ve done this, you can create the perfect strategy that will help you get out of debt faster.